jbfavre/ats-jcrusher-plugin/README.md

 3. Finally build JCruncher.

-    #If you build ATS from source
-    tsxs -o jcrusher.so -c jcrusher-transform.c -I<PATH_TO_ATS_BUILD>/lib/ts -ljson-c -Ljson-c

-    #If you installed trafficserver-dev package
+    tsxs -o jcrusher.so -c jcrusher-transform.c -I<PATH_TO_ATS_BUILD>/lib/ts -ljson-c -Ljson-c # If you build ATS from source tsxs -o jcrusher.so -c jcrusher-transform.c -ljson-c -Ljson-c # If you installed trafficserver-dev package
-    tsxs -o jcrusher.so -c jcrusher-transform.c -ljson-c -Ljson-c

 ## Install